smartrplace/smartr-efficiency/MultiBuilding.md

 #### Cost
 `cost`
 The initial cost for the customer including hardware cost, configuration and installation support.
 A more flexible model for the cost including deductions for larger quantities shall be developed in the future.
+Currently the cost includes hardware, provisioning and delivery to the customer site.
+Configuration and installation cost must be added via the project data configuration for the hardware item (additional cost for the item).

 #### Yearly Cost
 `yearlyCost`
 Components that require a cloud service or regular maintenance may have a direct yearly cost attached.
 Otherwise it is assumed that the lifetime of the hardware is sufficient for the project.
 A model suitable for modeling refurbishment and failure replacement cost may be added in the future.
 Also costs for energy consumption including battery replacement are not included yet.
+Currently this only includes cost for replacement and maintenance services provided to the customer by default.
+For most sensors battery replacement is not included by default as it is much more efficient if the customer buys and replaces batteries on his own.

 #### Communication Bus or hardware interface
 `comBus`